-- Set a Secret Label Identifier that clearly identifies the agent. - If you update or delete the Secret Label Identifier, AM updates or deletes the corresponding mapping for the previous identifier provided no other agent shares the mapping. - When you rotate a secret, update the corresponding mapping.
+- Set a Secret Label Identifier that clearly identifies the agent. - If you update the Secret Label Identifier: - If no other agent shares that secret mapping, AM updates any corresponding secret mapping for the previous identifier. - If another agent shares that secret mapping, AM creates a new secret mapping for the updated identifier and copies its aliases from the previously shared secret mapping. - If you delete the Secret Label Identifier, AM deletes any corresponding secret mapping for the previous identifier, provided no other agent shares that secret mapping. - When you rotate a secret, update the corresponding mapping.